 Globally, children are considered malnourished if they are stunted, wasted, or underweight.
 According to reports within the Cambodian Demographic and Health Survey, 32% of young children in Cambodia are chronically malnourished (stunted), 24% are underweight and 10% are wasted.

 Most children living in poverty are without food and are surviving off watered down rice porridge – lacking the nutrients needed to properly grow and develop both physically and mentally.
 Stunted children fail to develop at a normal pace, regularly suffer from chronic malnutrition and as a result are susceptible to illness and disease – causing them to be absent from class often.

 To combat this, REACH provides all primary aged students with a daily nutritious meal; our meals are wholesome and vary from day to day.
 In conjunction with their daily meals, our kids also have access to clean drinking water and their own drinking cup.
 Each day each child is given a multivitamin and is expected to brush their teeth with toothpaste at our hygiene station.
 To further promote good hygiene at home, every child is also given one bar of Eco Soap on a monthly basis.

-Click here to join our Running Costs Club to directly support our Health & Nutrition program.
+Click here to join our Running Costs Club to keep our kitchen utitlities on and our kids fed!

 While REACH kids and youths are kept healthy at school, our Outreach Program has been set up to support the needs of their guardians, and to teach beneficiaries vital life-skills.
 Click here to learn more.